eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 period of a PID or attestations will be much shorter than their lifetime, meaning the period of time that a User wants to keep that PID or attestation in their Wallet Unit.
-That implies that new PIDs and attestations will need to be issued periodically, to replace the ones that are reaching their end of technical validity.
+That implies that new PIDs and attestations will need to be re-issued periodically, to replace the ones that are reaching end of their technical validity.

 A similar reason for re-issuing PIDs and attestations occurs when the